jamesremuscat/avx/README.md

 The `runController.py` script will start a Controller instance and register it with the Pyro4 nameserver, making it available to all machines on your network.
 By default it will load a `config.json` configuration file, or whatever you specify with -c on the commandline.
+Installing via pip/easy_install will generate an `avx-controller` script which is run in the same way.

-The controller machine can also use the `contrib/AldatesXController` init script to run the controller as a daemon.
+The controller machine can also use the `contrib/avx-controller` init script to run the controller as a daemon.